yoanmalie/d8-theming-guide/core-themes/bartik.md

 ### Moving Bartik forward

-During the development of Drupal 8, the Bartik theme was bairly making any progress.
+During the development of Drupal 8, the Bartik theme was barely making any progress.
 For this reason, the maintainership for the theme has changed.
 [Emma Karayiannis](https://www.drupal.org/u/emma.maria) is the new Bartik maintainer.
-This happend after the first couple of beta's.
+This happened after the first couple of betas.
 Since then, Bartik really started to move forward again.

 ![Bartik screenshot](../img/bartik.png)